unc-csxl/csxl.unc.edu/docs/specs/academics.md

 | `"room.update"` | `"room/{id}"` | Gives the user permission to update a room in the database. |
 | `"room.delete"` | `"room/{id}"` | Gives the user permission to delete a room in the database. |

+### Testing

+The Academics feature adds full, thorough testing to every new service function added in the course, section, term, and room services.
+All tests pass, and all services created or modified have 100% test coverage.